mta152/vtk-for-beginners/README.md

-# vtk-for-beginners
-An intro to the VTK API in Matlab
+# An intro to the VTK API in Matlab